 Logan’s background is in environmental justice, deliberative dialogue and petro-politics organizing.
 She has designed and implemented deliberative projects that engaged hundreds of University of Alberta community members in sustainability planning.
 Her petro-politics organizing was directed at engagement around the tar sands, Indigenous solidarity, and water justice issues.
 Logan joined Leadnow in the spring of 2012, as a coordinator of decentralized days of action.
 Now she works on Leadnow’s national organizing plans, which build a foundation for action leading up to the 2015 federal election and beyond.

 As Vancouver Organizer, Jolan works to support the formation and development of on-the-ground organizing teams in the greater Vancouver area.
 Before joining Leadnow, Jolan helped galvanize opposition to pipelines and tankers in BC, through tried and true, boots-on-the-ground organizing.
 Jolan sees face-to-face conversations between regular people as the building blocks of any successful movement, and is excited about creating pathways to for Leadnow’s online supporters to take action offline, in their communities.

-Katelynn joined the team in 2014 and is focused on expanding Leadnow’s grassroots organizing capacity throughout Atlantic Canada.
+Katelynn joined the team in 2014 and is focused on expanding Leadnow’s grassroots organizing capacity throughout Eastern Canada.
 She has a background in youth political engagement work and a passion for democratic renewal.
 She came to the East Coast from Manitoba to attend Dalhousie University, and now lives in Halifax.